Why MBT Supervion Matters

 -

-Apply the MBT framework to complex, real-world clinical situations.
+Apply the MBT framework to complex clinical cases.

 -

-Strengthen their ability to stay curious, grounded, and connected under pressure.
+Strengthen their ability to stay curious, grounded, and mentalizing during client dysregulation.

 Supervision is where the model comes alive.
 It’s a space for continued learning, clinical validation, and professional growth.